marciomat/reverse_engineering/hackthebox/pneumaticValidator/README.md

 1. Start with a dummy password with 20 characters
 2. For each position of the string, iterate over all possible ASCII characters
 3. Find which character returned the lowest value in `fVar3`
-4. Save each character found for each position and update the dummy password on the fly
+4. Save each character found for each position and update the dummy password for the next iteration on the next string position

-The script can be found [here](https://github.com/marciomat/reverse_engineering/tree/main/hackthebox/pneumaticValidator/crack_passw.py).
+> The script can be found [here](https://github.com/marciomat/reverse_engineering/tree/main/hackthebox/pneumaticValidator/crack_passw.py).

 But, since the characters are not validated indepedently, one pass of this loop won't necessarily find the right password.